 - Barbados is the easternmost island of the Lesser Antilles, the nearest landfall for yachts crossing the Atlantic on the trade wind route.
 It was a British colony for 300 years until independence in 1966.
 It is a stable and relatively prosperous country with a healthy tourist industry.

 - Being to windward of the other Lesser Antilles few yachts beat their way against the prevailing trade winds to visit Barbados.
 The cruising yachts that call in Barbados usually arrive after a long passage either from the Canaries or Cape Verdes across the North Atlantic or when sailing up from Brazil and the South Atlantic and make a stop before sailing on elsewhere.

-- Yachting facilities in Carlisle Bay, the main anchorage, are very basic; repair facilities however are good.
+- Yachting facilities in Carlisle Bay, Bridgetown, the main anchorage, are very basic and clearing in here can be complex.
+Repair facilities however are good.

 - There is a new marine facility at Port St Charles on the NW coast of the island.
-Centred around a man-made lagoon, this is a deluxe development catering primarily for super-yachts, but yachts can clear here who find the approach to Barbados much better around the north end.
+Centred around a man-made lagoon, this is a deluxe development catering primarily for super-yachts, but yachts who find the approach to Barbados much better around the north end can clear simply here.

 - The only cruising area is along the sheltered west coast; the east coast is rocky and exposed to the Atlantic breakers and should be given a wide berth.

 - Most boats make their landfall on the SE coast of Barbados, which is easily detectable at night by the strong loom of the airport lights.

 Cruisers who visit Barbados tend to report that they find the island very welcoming and safe.
 You won't find any boat-boys here, just honest fishermen and friendly people.